 Dave Hunter is the owner of Crown Bees, whose vision is simple: to ensure that we have food on our plates in 10 years.
 He’s accomplishing this goal by teaching people how to raise Mason Bees, and showing that you, the backyard gardener has a vital role to play in protecting our pollination services.

 I recently met Dave Hunter when he invited me to participate in a live webinar about the launch of his BeeGAP program, teaching people how they can attract and support native bees in their landscapes.
-[You can watch that webinar at The Ultimate Guide to Attracting Native Bees]

 And then Dave invited me to join him on The Carroll Cox Radio Show for a two hour discussion about how gardeners and farmers can work together to create welcoming habitats for native bees, as well as ensure the future health of our food supply.

 Dave Hunter is passionate and knowledgeable about bees.
-Please listen to this interview as we discuss the following questions:

 Our agriculture system has relied for many years on the non-native Honey Bee to pollinate all of our food crops.
 But it seems like hardly a day goes by that we don’t see yet another story about Colony Collapse Disorder and several other problems with our Honey Bees.
 Can you describe what’s going on with the Honey Bee?

 - Varoa Mite

 - Bee Diseases–too many bees in one place spreads disease

 - Stress of moving bees all around